Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Versatile construct covering the use cases of `EXTTYPE_DECL`, `EXTVAR_DECL`, `STATIC_DECL`, which are in the while, explained here.

-These four examples:
+These four examples …:

         extern fn f(): int            // Declare an fn signature. extern val v: int             // Declare a val signature. extern typedef "c_type" = int // Export a type to the target language. extern var "c_var" = 0        // Assign a target language variable.

-Mean the same as these four ones:
+… mean the same as these four ones:

         static fn f(): int
         static val v: int